timothyshull/programming_notes/algorithms/sorting.md

 ```

 - also see heapsort
-- Djikstra smoothsort (not stable)
+- Dijkstra smoothsort (not stable)
     - https://en.wikibooks.org/wiki/Algorithm_Implementation/Sorting/Smoothsort

 # Sorting of Linked Lists